 Contact Don Ledford, Public Affairs ● (816) 426-4220 ● 400 East Ninth Street, Room 5510 ● Kansas City, MO 64106

 FOR IMMEDIATE RELEASE

-Following the presentation of evidence, the jury in U.S. District Court in Kansas City deliberated about nine hours over two days before returning the guilty verdicts to U.S. District Judge Gary A. Fenner, ending a trial that began Monday, Feb.
-11, 2008.
+Following the presentation of evidence, the jury in the U.S. District Court in Springfield deliberated less than an hour before returning the guilty verdict to U.S. District Judge Richard E. Dorr, ending a trial that began Monday, Dec.
+14, 2009.

-Under federal statutes, Johnson could be subject to a mandatory minimum sentence of 20 years in federal prison without parole, up to life in prison without parole.
-Donnell, Rattanavong and Nguyen could be subject to a sentence of up to 20 years in federal prison without parole.
-Sentencing hearings will be scheduled after the completion of presentence investigations by the United States Probation Office.
+Under federal statutes, Johnson is subject to a mandatory minimum sentence of 15 years in federal prison without parole, up to a sentence of 30 years in federal prison without parole, for each of the eight counts.
+A sentencing hearing will be scheduled after the completion of a presentence investigation by the United States Probation Office.

 This news release, as well as additional information about the office of the United States Attorney for the Western District of Missouri, is available on-line at